IrisBroadcast/ccm/README.md

 =============

 ### Requirements
+The application might work on anything higher than these versions, but it's not tested yet.
 - Minimum support and tested MySQL 5.7
 - Visual Studio 2017
 - Minimum Microsoft Windows Server 20XX

 ### How to get started
 (If you want codec control, set up that project separetely.)

 1. Open the Visual Studio solution and get the nuget packages required.